mukhal/deep-learning-papers-notes/papers/point-embeddings.md

 ![](https://i.imgur.com/lmR1TbG.png)

-Which shows how such embeddings are able to capture hierarhcichal relationships such as hypernymy: that Bach is a type of Man, or a dog is a type of Mammal, etc.
+Which shows how such embeddings are able to capture hierarchical relationships such as hypernymy: that Bach is a type of Man, or a dog is a type of Mammal, etc.